Take a Hike: Discover the Benefits of Hitting the Trail

 4. Offers Cardiovascular Health Perks.

-Any aerobic exercise that gets your heart pumping (like hiking!) is going to improve your cardiovascular health.
-During a cardio exercise, your muscles circulate blood through the body, shouldering some of the strain on the heart.
+Any aerobic exercise that gets your heart pumping (like hiking!) will improve your cardiovascular health.
+During cardio exercise, your muscles circulate blood through the body, shouldering some of the strain on the heart.

 As your intensity escalates, your heart beats faster to supply more blood and oxygen to your working muscles.
 Additionally, the benefits of walking every day and moving your body help your heart become stronger and your blood circulate better.